-www.virtualshareholdermeeting.com/APPF2022
+www.virtualshareholdermeeting.com/APPF2023

 Our Board is soliciting proxies for the Annual Meeting, and any adjournment or postponement thereof.
-The Annual Meeting is being held virtually for the purposes described in this Proxy Statement and the accompanying Notice.

-In this Proxy Statement, the terms the "Company," "AppFolio," "we," "us," and "our" refer to AppFolio, Inc. and our subsidiaries.
+In this Proxy Statement, the terms the "Company," "AppFolio," "APPF," "we," "us," and "our" refer to AppFolio, Inc. and our subsidiaries.